bio-guoda/preston/README.md

 ## Usage

-Preston was designed with the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in mind: a simple tools with a specific focus.
+Preston was designed with the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in mind: a simple tool with a specific focus.
 For Preston, the focus is keeping track of biodiversity archives available through registries like [GBIF](https://gbif.org), [iDigBio](https://idigbio.org) and [BioCASe](http://biocasemonitor.biodiv.naturkundemuseum-berlin.de/index.php/Main_Page).
 The functionality is currently available through a command line tool.

 ### Command Line Tool